 Surgery to replace the whole knee joint is called total knee replacement.

-Partial knee replacement surgery removes damaged tissue and bone in the knee joint and replaces the area with a man-made implant, called a prosthetic.
+Partial knee replacement surgery removes damaged tissue and bone in the knee joint.
+The areas are replaced with a man-made implant, called a prosthetic.

-Before surgery, you will be given anesthesia, which is medicine that blocks pain.
-You will have one of two types:
+Before surgery, you will be given medicine that blocks pain (anesthesia).
+You will have one of two anesthesia types:

 The surgeon will make a cut over your knee.
 This cut is about 3 to 5 inches long.

-The most common reason to have a knee joint replaced is to relieve severe arthritis pain.
-Your doctor may recommend knee joint replacement if you have:
+The most common reason to have a knee joint replaced is to ease severe arthritis pain.

 You will need to understand what surgery and recovery will be like.

-Partial knee arthroplasty may be a good choice if you have arthritis on only one side of the knee, and you:
+Partial knee arthroplasty may be a good choice if you have arthritis in only one side or part of the knee and:

 However, most people with knee arthritis have a surgery called a total knee arthroplasty (TKA).

-Knee replacement is usually done in people age 60 and older.
+Knee replacement is most often done in people age 60 and older.

-Always tell your doctor or nurse what drugs you are taking, including herbs, supplements, and medicines bought without a prescription.
+Always tell your health care provider what drugs you are taking, including herbs, supplements, and medicines bought without a prescription.